lodash/lodash/doc/README.md

 <a href="#_pickbyobject-predicate_identity">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/4.1.0/lodash.js#L11423 "View in source") [&#x24C9;][1] [&#x24C3;](https://www.npmjs.com/package/lodash.pickby "See the npm package")

 Creates an object composed of the `object` properties `predicate` returns truthy for.
-The predicate is invoked with one argument: (value).
+The predicate is invoked with two arguments: (value, key).

 #### Arguments
 1. `object` *(Object)*: The source object.